larahabashy/capstone-report/_build/html/_sources/capstone-report.md

 1. Use the provided dataset to develop and evaluate the efficacy of an image classification model.
 Some of our specific goals include:

-    1. Data Augmentation: applying random image transformations as to expland the dataset (Section 4.1)
+    1. Data Augmentation: applying random image transformations as to expland the dataset (section {ref}`data-prep`)

-    2. Transfer Learning: using a model that has been pre-trained on thousands of images and using it for our dataset (Section 4.2)
+    2. Transfer Learning: using a model that has been pre-trained on thousands of images and using it for our dataset (section {ref}`model-dev`)

-    3. Optimization of Learning: figuring out what are the best parameters that will make the model most optimal for learning the data (Section 4.2)
+    3. Optimization of Learning: figuring out what are the best parameters that will make the model most optimal for learning the data (section {ref}`model-dev`)

-    4. Object Detection: training a model to detect the location of lipohypertrophy on an image (Section 4.3)
+    4. Object Detection: training a model to detect the location of lipohypertrophy on an image (section {ref}`obj-detect`)

-2. Deploy the model for a non-technical audience (Section 5).
+2. Deploy the model for a non-technical audience (section {ref}`data-product`).

 ```{figure} image/counts_df.png